Gloria-kuang/Paws-Reunite/README.md

 - User registeration and log-in
 - Comments section under each report

+New features expected in phase 3:

 - Community section where users can share happy reunions posts
+- Community section where users can see pet adoptiong information